Who Is Winning the New Space Race?

 - niche high-value components

 These countries are not competing for size.
+They are competing for importance.

 In modern supply chains, being indispensable can be just as valuable as being dominant.